 Travelers lose millions of dollars per year with lost and found items, and no one really cares

-Lost and found app travel issues are a nightmare, if you have sentiments attached to the item.
+Lost and found travel issues are a nightmare, especially if you have sentiments attached to the item.
 While waiting for your flight, you’re sitting at a bistro, enjoying the surprisingly delicious sandwich, sipping on the last few drops of your drink.
 You hear the announcement from the airline that the flight is delayed for 20 minutes; you order another drink, take off your headphones and start chatting up with another fellow traveler, going on a 6 month back packing trip in Mongolia.

 As you’re sitting chatting up, talking about the beauty of Peru, adventures in Tanzania, and custom issues in Algeria, you realize your flight is about to shut the door.
 The gate is not too far, you grab your stuff and sprint!

 Cruising at 35,000 ft, and suddenly you are looking for your headphones.
 Panic ensues.
 You know you used them at the bistro, before starting to chat with the backpacker.
+But they could as well be in the X-ray bin as you rushed through the TSA security checkpoint.

 You’ve arrived at your destination, enjoy your vacation